 Our systems feature a variety of open source, commercial development, and scientific software products from numerous vendors including IBM, Microsoft, ESRI, MathWorks, etc. We provide middleware technologies to support web services.
 Our environment takes advantage of hundreds of open source software solutions including Apache with full mods, PHP, Perl, and many others.
 Many of our shared infrastructures provide virtualization services.

 In addition, students may receive free software to assist them with their instructional and home computing environment.
-Via the Microsoft Image Program (formerly DreamSpark) students receive Visual Studio.NET, MS SQL Server, IIS Server and other OS/Desktop products.
+Via the Microsoft Image Program (formerly DreamSpark) students receive Visual Studio.NET, MS SQL Server, IIS Server, and other OS/Desktop products.
 Microsoft Office Suite is available from FIU’s Microsoft Campus Office agreement.
 McAfee Antivirus software is available to all students to help students maintain a safe personal computing environment.

 ACADEMIC COMPUTER LABS – GENERAL USAGE POLICY

-The School of Computing and Information Sciences (CIS) at Florida International University maintains computer labs for use by students enrolled in computer science and information technology classes offered by the School.
+The Knight Foundation School of Computing and Information Sciences at Florida International University maintains computer labs for use by students enrolled in computer science and information technology classes offered by the School.
 Students taking such a course may use an account (described below) to use the lab.
 CIS establishes these policies to provide a secure, consistent and effective learning environment while ensuring that computer and information resources are used appropriately.
-This policy document applies only to the labs maintained by the School of Computing and Information Sciences and all users of our.
+This policy document applies only to the labs maintained by the Knight Foundation School of Computing and Information Sciences and all users of ours.
 Please note that this document is subject to change and will be reviewed and updated from time to time.
 Failure to abide by these policies may result in the loss of computing privileges or possible disciplinary action.